This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• Roll pastry on a lightly floured surface and place in 9-inch pie plate.
-Prick bottom and sides of pastry with a fork.
-Bake for 3-5 minutes and remove from oven.
-Cool.
+• Roll pastry on a lightly floured surface and place in 9-inch pie plate, trimming and crimping the edges as desired.
+Prick bottom and sides of pastry with a fork or line with parchment paper and pie weights.
+Bake for 6-8 minutes, until set and barely starting to turn golden.
+Remove from oven and set aside to cool, removing pie weights if used.

-• Combine butter and sugar in a saucepan; cook over low heat, stirring constantly, until sugar dissolves.
-Cool 5 minutes.
-Stir in eggs and next five ingredients.
-Pour into prepared pastry shell.
-Bake for 30 minutes or until pie is set.
+• Pour the filling into the prepared pastry shell.
+Bake for 30 minutes or until the pie is set.

 Notes